 International courses promote the development of students' global and intercultural awareness.
 Students examine the cultural, economic, geographic, historical, political, and/or social experiences and processes that characterize the contemporary world, and thereby comprehend the trends, challenges, and opportunities that affect communities around the world.
 Students analyze and reflect on the ways in which cultural, economic, political, and/or social systems and beliefs mediate their own and other people's understanding of an increasingly connected world.

 Required Course Materials

 There is no required textbook for this class.
-Below is a list of required readings, including wiki pages, blogs, excerpts, and primary literature.
-They will be distributed on the Canvas site, which will also include some additional texts.
+Required readings, including wiki pages, blogs, excerpts, and primary literature, will be distributed on the Canvas site.